tulayang/httpform/README.md

 FormError = object of Exception
 ```

-Raised for invalid content-type or request body.
+raised for invalid content-type or request body.

 ```
 HttpForm = ref object